Garver and NAWI collaborate to improve membrane desalination systems and fight PFAS

 Garver will have the capability of running two different treatment systems in the mobile test bed: 1) conventional chemical coagulation/UF/RO, and 2) electrocoagulation, dNF, and RO.
 The goal is to benchmark the cost of treatment for these two approaches on the same source water, while also comparing effectiveness for PFAS and other contaminant rejection.

 Garver and NAWI are testing methods that could potentially decrease membrane fouling rates, reduce energy requirements, and determine the role of tested technologies under recent DPR regulations promulgated in California and Colorado.
-“We’re working with NAWI to evaluate other methods that could be a step forward in water conservation and reuse, and potentially ease costs for utilities,” said Garver Water Reuse Practice Leader Michael Watts, PhD, PE.
-Dr. Watts has been leading Garver’s activities with NAWI throughout the pilot.

 What this pilot means for the future